Sleepingwell/PythonEmbeddedR/README.md

 On windows, you can just use the solution provided, after modifying the include and library paths (via project->properties) to suite your environment.

 If your using GCC or any other compiler, then you can probably figure it out yourself (... and I mean that respectfully), though if you need a hand, please ask and I will document it.

+## Notes

+You will need to have:

+- The environment variable R_HOME set.
+- The R shared library on the path.